humin11/node-caldav-server/README.md

         - note that: In DAVdroid, calendar_name MUST NOT have prefix or suffix like 'demo.ics'.
     - User name: your username of account
     - Password: your password of account
-    - Preemptive authentication: enable
+    - Preemptive authentication: enabled

 Now the Calendar is added.
+In addition, DAVdroid can add new calendar using the same account.

 However, DAVdroid can only add calendar.
 You need to download OpenTasks to edit the events and tasks of calendar

+The syncing process of DAVdroid may report error to you.
+Just ignore it since DAVdroid's request isn't standard.Actually,there is no error in the saving and syncing process

 ### License
 GPL v3